microsoft/BuildXL/Documentation/Wiki/Configuration.md

      *
      * This is a separate list from the above, rather than a bool field on the exceptions, because
      * that makes it easier for a central build team to control the contents of the (relatively dangerous)
-     * cacheable whitelist.
+     * cacheable allowlist.
 It can be placed in a separate file in a locked-down area in source control,
-     * even while exposing the (safer) do-not-cache-but-also-do-not-error whitelist to users.
+     * even while exposing the (safer) do-not-cache-but-also-do-not-error allowlist to users.
      */
-    cacheableFileAccessWhitelist?: FileAccessWhitelistEntry[];
+    cacheableFileAccessAllowlist?: FileAccessAllowlistEntry[];

-    /** List of file access exception rules. */ fileAccessWhiteList?: FileAccessWhitelistEntry[];
+    /** List of file access exception rules. */ fileAccessAllowList?: FileAccessAllowlistEntry[];

     /** List of rules for the directory membership fingerprinter to use */ directoryMembershipFingerprinterRules?: DirectoryMembershipFingerprinterRule[];